Lizz3108/holbertonschool-printf/README.md

 ## Description

-The function _printf() main focuse is to print a output according to a certain format.
-Different way to print a output is to use of format specifier.
+The function _printf main focus is to print a output according to a certain format.
+Different ways to print an output is with the use of a format specifier.

 ### What is format specifier?